Lynn's Basic Meatloaf

 Serves 8-10.
 Leftover meatloaf is great for sandwiches or reheated for another meal.

-* If you do not have a digital thermometer with a remote probe - GET ONE!
+Digital Thermometer* If you do not have a digital thermometer with a remote probe - consider getting one.
 They are one of the important items in a kitchen.
 With a thermometer, you can get consistent results when cooking meats.
-I even use it when cooking non-meat items like baked potatoes.
-I purchased one for $15 in a kitchen store.
-I've seen the same thermometer on the internet for $30 - So shop around.

 http://ashleys.net/recipes/